Modern Foreign Languages

 What do BMT pupils say about their MFL learning?

-"I have enjoyed my French learning this year because we practice saying things out loud as well as written down.
+"I have enjoyed my French learning so far because we practice saying things out loud as well as written down.
 It is nice to learn a different language because if we visit France we can try and speak French.
-We know all about French celebrations too so I can talk about those in French.
-I didn't realise that people in France celebrate the Epiphany too!'
+I enjoyed our last lesson because we learnt about how French schools are different to ours - they get Wednesdays off!
+They do have to stay at school later though which I thought was really interesting'.

 Cultural Capital - Famous French inventors!